 Loosely based off of the movie, the series takes place in 21st century Camden Town, London as it follows the adventures of a large family of dalmatians whose names all begin with the letter "D", and live in the titular address.
 The parents of these 99 pups are Doug (Rhashan Stone) and Delilah (Ella Kenion), the latter being a descendant of Pongo and Perdita.
 The eldest of these siblings are Dylan (Josh Brener), a pedantic control freak, and Dolly (Michaela Dietz), a reckless and rebellious tomboy, and this unlikely duo help keep the house in check when their parents are busy at work.

-- Bert Davis as Diesel, a silly puppy obsessed with playing in the dirt.
+- Diesel (voiced by Bert Davis), a silly puppy obsessed with playing in the dirt.

-- Jack Binstead as Delgado, a puppy in a wheelchair with a charismatic personality.
+- Delgado (voiced by Jack Binstead), a puppy in a wheelchair with a charismatic personality.

 - D.J., a music lover.